 "Why, Lord?
 Why?" was repeatedly uttered under my breath over the past twelve months.

 Regardless, the end is here, and already, the psychological beginning of a new year already offers a fresh canvas, a fresh sense of beginning, and a clear mental landscape.
 I'm already beginning to feel better.
 And if you, like me, felt the same way in 2016, I hope you get to that point of resetting and refreshing your will, your conscience, and your soul.
-I've learned since late November in that moment of clarity, that there is a balance to wanting things to get better, and also enjoying the time you do have on earth.
-Because for every injustice incident, there is a death, or a sudden terror attack.
-And in my case, a father who loses part of himself every time the second hand moves.
+I've learned since late November in that moment of clarity, that there is a balance between wanting things to get better, and also enjoying the time you do have on earth.
+Because for every injustice incident, there is a death or a sudden terror attack.
+And in my case, a father who loses part of himself every time the second-hand moves.